Digiti-Lab/GoogleMeetTimer/README.md

 # GoogleMeetTimer
-This extension adds a timer in the left corner of a Google Meet call.
+Google Chrome extension that adds a timer in the left corner of a Google Meet call.

+#### Current release features:
+- Offline timer

-Developed by DiGiTi Lab
+Developed by DiGiTi Lab.